Index Rebalancing

-Explore real answers to the most common questions about SPY stock, investing in QQQ, low-cost index funds, and smarter portfolio strategy.
+Explore real answers to the most common questions about Micro-Rebalancing | Index Rebalancing

-What are Index Rebalancing (IR) and Micro-Rebalancing (MR)?
+What is Micro-Rebalancing (MR)?

-With IR, you'll establish fixed Target Allocations (TA) for your index ETF positions and implement simple percentage-based triggers that tell you exactly when to buy (when positions fall below your lower threshold) and when to sell your SPY stock and QQQ stock(when they rise above your upper threshold).
+With IR, you'll establish fixed Target Allocations (TA) for your index ETF positions and implement simple percentage-based deviation triggers that tell you exactly when to buy (when positions fall below your lower threshold) and when to sell (when they rise above your upper threshold).

 What makes this index ETF investing approach revolutionary?